zolutal/zolutal.github.io/_posts/2025-09-03-joys-of-kernel-rop.md

 Its just a normal jump now!

-Additionaly, the case earlier with the unaligned instruction inside the ret thunk has also been addressed, because the return is back to being a single-byte instruction:
+Additionally, the case earlier with the unaligned instruction inside the ret thunk has also been addressed, because the return is back to being a single-byte instruction:

 ```
 Before: